 Where Do You Need a Licence to Sail a Boat in the UK?

 When asking do you need a licence to sail a boat in the UK, firstly, consider where you will be sailing.
-Whist offshore sailing regulations do not require a licence, to sail on any inland waterways in the UK, such as the Norfolk and Suffolk Broads, you’ll need one.
+Whilst offshore sailing regulations do not require a licence, to sail on any inland waterways in the UK, such as the Norfolk and Suffolk Broads, you’ll need one.
 To get a boat licence, all you need is a boat safety scheme certificate (BSSC) and boat insurance.
-For more on boat insurance read Rightboat’s Guide to Marine Insurance here.
+For more on boat insurance, read Rightboat’s Guide to Marine Insurance.

 The BSSC is simply the boating equivalent of a car’s MOT certificate.
 It’s part of a public safety initiative owned by the Canal and River Trust and the Environment Agency and aims to help minimise the risk of boat fires, explosions and pollution of the waterways.
 The scheme tests whether or not a boat meets a minimum safety requirement.
 There are two checking procedures: